retroloveletter/JinglesDefense/README.md

 # JinglesDefense
-Homebrew Puzzle game for 3DO
+Homebrew puzzle game for 3DO.